tommyknocker/pdo-database-class/documentation/05-advanced-features/21-cli-tools.md

 ### Notes

 - **Cache Must Be Enabled**: Cache commands require cache to be enabled in your configuration.
 If cache is disabled, the command will show an error.
-- **Statistics Are In-Memory**: Cache statistics are runtime counters that reset when the application restarts.
-Use this for monitoring cache effectiveness during development and testing.
+- **Persistent Statistics**: Cache statistics are stored in the cache backend itself, so they persist across requests.
+Statistics include both in-memory counters (current request) and persistent counters (accumulated across all requests).
 - **Universal Support**: Cache statistics work with any PSR-16 cache adapter (Filesystem, Redis, APCu, Memcached, Array).
+- **Pattern Matching**: Key pattern matching (wildcards) works only with Redis and Memcached.
+For other cache types, only exact table name matching is supported.
-- **Clear Removes All Cache**: The `cache clear` command removes ALL cached query results.
+- **Clear Removes All Cache**: The `cache clear` command removes ALL cached query results and statistics.
 This cannot be undone.
+- **Invalidate Removes Matching Entries**: The `cache invalidate` command removes only cache entries matching the specified pattern.
+Statistics are updated accordingly.
 - **Statistics Tracking**: Statistics are tracked automatically when using `$db->find()->cache()` methods.
 Manual cache operations via `$db->cacheManager` also update statistics.

 ### When to Use